 When to Submit

-We announce our call for submissions in early-September.
-Submissions of full articles are due by mid-January and must be submitted through either Scholastica or our online submissions portal.
-Once accepted, the paper goes through a process of peer review and a final decision on acceptance between January and March, revisions by April 1st , and publication by mid-April.
+We announce our call for submissions near the beginning of the academic year.
+Submissions of full articles are due by mid-October. and must be submitted through either Scholastica or our online submissions portal.
+Once accepted, the paper goes through a process of peer review and a final decision on acceptance in January, revisions in February, and publication by mid-April.

 What to Include in Your Submission